-But it is another of its members who appears most determined to bring the SES back into the "right path" of the promotion of the market economy: Michel Pébereau.
-Born in 1942, graduate from Polytechnique and the National School of Administration (ENA), he belonged to the cabinets of Valéry Giscard d'Estaing and René Monory in Bercy, taught economics at Sciences-Po andParis chaired the National Foundation of Political Science, and especially led the privatization of the BNP-Paribas Group in 1993 before presidencyits taking over for some 20 years, also serving on the boards of several listed companies.
-President of the Institute of Enterprise between 2005 and 2010, this multi-positional agent (Boltanski, 1973) was appointed to the High Council of Education at its creation in 2005 and shortly afterwards participated in the work of the commission chaired by the economist and Professor at the College de France Roger Guesnerie, charged by the ministry to audit the manuals and programs of SES.
+The current president of this section of the ASMP, Michel Pébereau alone embodies the permeability of the public and private spheres where the content of the ESS is called into question.
+Former member of the cabinets of right-wing ministers of Finance, he taught economics at Sciences-Po while chairing the Foundation ruling this elite school, and led the privatization of the BNP-Paribas Group in 1993 before chairing its board of directorsfor 20 years, also serving on the boards of several huge french companies.
+President of the Institute of Enterprise between 2005 and 2010, this multipositional agent (Boltanski, 1973) was appointed to the High Council of Education at its creation in 2005 and shortly afterwards participated in the work of the commission chaired by the Professor in Economics at the College de France Roger Guesnerie, charged to audit the manuals and programs of SES.
 The report that it gives at the beginning of July 2008 recognizes the "solidity of the rooting" of the teaching of SES in high school, its "attractiveness" and the good student and professional integration of ES graduates.
 But its authors also affirm the need to bring it towards "excellence" and accumulate a series of criticisms joining the employers' diagnoses.
 They write that the programs "put more emphasis on the problems of our society and little on its successes", criticize the fact that programs are too busy, but at the same time note a number of shortcomings.
 The company and the market would suffer in particular from insufficient treatment in their eyes while sociology would often be "too abstract, too deterministic and too compassionate".
-Following this report, a group of "experts" chaired by the academic economist Jacques Le Cacheux, is set up to rewrite the programs.
+Following this report, a group of "experts" chaired by the academic economist Jacques Le Cacheux, has been set up to rewrite the programs.